GabeScott/standard-works-vault/General Conference/2006 October - Eternally Encircled in His Love.md

 I know of a young mother with five little children who called an older sister, her valued mentor, and asked, “Can we go on a hike?”
 Her friend knew that meant she needed to talk.
 Halfway through an eight-mile loop, the young mother finally said, “I just can’t believe that Heavenly Father loves me; I’ve made lots of mistakes in my life.
 I can’t feel that I’m worthy of His love; how can He possibly love me?”
 Sisters, this was a woman who had made temple covenants and was active in the Church.
 And yet she still felt unworthy of His love.
 The older sister quickly responded, “Of course He loves you.
 You’re His daughter.”

 Do we frequently reject the Lord’s love that He pours out upon us in much more abundance than we are willing to receive?
 Do we think we have to be perfect in order to deserve His love?
-When we allow ourselves to feel “encircled about eternally in the arms of his love,” we feel safe, and we realize that we don’t need to be immediately perfect.
+When we allow ourselves to feel “encircled about eternally in the arms of his love,”[^1] we feel safe, and we realize that we don’t need to be immediately perfect.
 We must acknowledge that perfection is a process.
-This is a gospel of eternal progress, and we must remember to appreciate the journey.
-Eternal means “without beginning or end,” so the encircling of His love is there for us every day.
+This is a gospel of eternal progress, and we must remember to appreciate the journey. *Eternal* means “without beginning or end,” so the encircling of His love is there for us every day.
 Remember, it’s constant—even when we don’t recognize it.
-I love Nephi’s description of this great gift: “The love of God ... sheddeth itself abroad in the hearts of the children of men; wherefore, it is the most desirable above all things ... and the most joyous to the soul.”
-I testify that this is true.
+I love Nephi’s description of this great gift: “The love of God … sheddeth itself abroad in the hearts of the children of men; wherefore, it is the most desirable above all things … *and the most joyous to the soul.*”[^2] I testify that this is true.

 I know there may be some who have a difficult time imagining what His love feels like.
 Think of a mother with her newborn baby.
 The warmth, safety, cherishing, and peace of a mother’s embrace can help us understand what it feels like to be encircled in the arms of His love.
 A young adult Relief Society sister wrote, “Only in the love of my mother do I come close to understanding the magnitude and power of the love of the Savior.”

 Mothers, can you see how essential you are in teaching this truth to your children?
 As you encircle your children with your love, they will catch glimpses of His love.
-President Gordon B. Hinckley urges us to “love the Lord [our] God, and love His Son, and be ever grateful for Their love for us.
-Whenever other love fades, there will be that shining, transcendent, everlasting love of God for each of us and the love of His Son, who gave His life” for us.
+President Gordon B. Hinckley urges us to “love the Lord \[our\] God, and love His Son, and be ever grateful for Their love for us.
+Whenever other love fades, there will be that shining, transcendent, everlasting love of God for each of us and the love of His Son, who gave His life”[^3] for us.

 A mother who knows her relationship with God helps her children to know Him and to be encircled by His love.
 I was touched by the comments a daughter shared at the funeral of her 100-year-old mother: “When I was a teenager trying to plan my class schedule, I would come into the kitchen where Mother was ironing.
-I would present possible options for my studies. ...
-She would listen to all of them.
-We would discuss the possibilities ... and then she would say, ‘OK, Cathy, have you prayed about it?’
+I would present possible options for my studies. … She would listen to all of them.
+We would discuss the possibilities … and then she would say, ‘OK, Cathy, have you prayed about it?’
 That was kind of embarrassing to me, and I would hesitate and then add, ‘Do you have to pray about everything?’
-She answered simply, ‘I do.’”
+She answered simply, ‘I do.’”[^4]

 This mother listened.
 She shared her faith in the Lord; she set an example; she shared her expectations for her daughter to return continually to the Lord.
 As we approach the Lord, we feel His love draw us closer.
 Mothers, teach your children to always include the Lord in their lives, and help them to recognize His loving influence.